 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

-Day 1 Manaus, Brazil
+Day 1 MANAUS, BRAZIL

 Welcome to the capital of the Amazonas region where you will be met by a Cosmos representative.
 Located in the dense Amazon Jungle area, Manaus preserves images of its opulent past and is still a major port—even 1,000 miles inland!
-Meet your guide at 2 pm for a city tour featuring sites from Manaus’ glorious past.
-See the downtown area; visit the famous OPERA HOUSE, completed in 1896 after 15 years of construction, and a LOCAL MARKET humming with locals selling anything from fruit to rubber.

-Day 2 Manaus–Amazon Jungle
+Day 2 MANAUS–AMAZON JUNGLE

 Floating past the clustered huts of locals living on the banks of the river, cruise down the Rio Negro to the MEETING OF THE WATERS.
 Marvel at the confluence of the dark-colored Rio Negro and the light chocolate-colored Rio Solimões, where the two rivers come together to form the mighty Amazon.
 For four miles, these two bodies of water flow side by side before they mix together.
 Later, disembark at a JUNGLE ISLAND (water level permitting) with fascinating native flora and fauna.
 This afternoon, arrive at the Ecopark Jungle Lodge on the banks of the Rio Negro inside the Amazonian rainforest.

-Day 3 Amazon Jungle
+Day 3 AMAZON JUNGLE

 Enjoy a Naturalist-guided WALK to see the flora and fauna that thrive in the Amazon.
 After lunch, sail up the river to visit an AMAZON NATIVE CABOCLO VILLAGE to learn about their traditions, costumes, and culture.
-Also try your hand at piranha fishing!
-Later, visit the MONKEY JUNGLE RESERVE, where researchers work to rehabilitate primates like spider, squirrel, woolly, and capuchin monkeys and reintroduce them to the jungle.
+Also, try your hand at piranha fishing!
+Later, visit the MONKEY JUNGLE RESERVE, where researchers work to rehabilitate primates like spider, squirrel, woolly, and capuchin monkeys and reintroduce them into the jungle.
 This evening, venture back out on canoe with your Naturalist to appreciate the sounds of the jungle at night and look for small alligators (and other night creatures).

 A free day in Rio allows you to relax on one of the famous beaches or take an optional excursion to the historic city of Petropolis to see the former summer palace of Emperor Pedro II.

-A morning flight takes you to Iguassu Falls, one of the greatest natural wonders of the world.
-Upon arrival, journey to the Brazilian side of the FALLS to see the mammoth series of 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
+A morning flight takes you to IGUASSU FALLS, one of the greatest natural wonders of the world.
+Upon arrival, journey to the Brazilian side of the falls to see the mammoth series of 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
 Walk into Devil’s Throat Canyon, where the clouds of mist, thundering roar, and 180-degree rainbows surround you—an unforgettable experience!

-Day 9 Iguassu Falls
+Day 9 IGUASSU FALLS

 Transfer to the airport for your flight to Buenos Aires, Argentina’s cosmopolitan capital.
 After settling into your hotel, an orientation tour familiarizes you with the “Paris of South America” and its wide boulevards, outdoor cafés, and charming shops.

-Day 11 Buenos Aires
+Day 11 BUENOS AIRES

-Day 12 Buenos Aires
+Day 12 BUENOS AIRES

 Today is free for independent activities, or you can take an optional excursion to visit a local estancia (ranch) to experience the life of the gauchos (cowboys), as well as traditional dance performances and a barbecue lunch.

-Day 14 Montevideo
+Day 14 MONTEVIDEO

-Day 15 Montevideo
+Day 15 MONTEVIDEO

 Your vacation ends after breakfast this morning.